-Affiliate marketing is still one of the most profitable ways to earn money from blogging, and the great thing about it all is that any blogger can do it.
+Affiliate marketing is still one of the most profitable ways to earn money from blogging, or from your website.
+And the great thing about it all is that pretty much anyone can do it.

-I won’t deny it, one of the very things that got me attracted to blogging in the first place was the idea that I could earn an income doing affiliate marketing.
+I won’t deny it, one of the very things that attracted me to blogging in the first place was the idea that I could earn an income doing affiliate marketing.

-When I first started, I did the most obvious ‘silly’ thing that most newbies do.
-I covered my blog with affiliate ads, affiliate links from top to bottom.
+When I first started, I made one of the many affiliate marketing mistakes that I could make – I plastered my blog with all kinds of affiliate ads, links, banners from top to bottom.

 Did I make any money from doing that?